imagineLife/big-site/content/mongo/replication/failover-and-elections.md

 - **decreasing a node priority to 0** will guarantee that the node will not be primary
   - it can still vote in elections
   - it can not run for election
+  - this 'rig's the election, forcing which node will be become primary

 ##### how to change priority
 ```bash
 # store config in var